 Let’s look at each condition individually and discuss what to do to heal:

-If you’ve heard of lyme disease before, you probably associate it with ticks.
-That’s because the bacteria that causes lyme disease is often transferred to humans through tick bites.
-It’s found throughout the U.S. and in more than 60 other countries, and affects 30,000 people each year.
+If you’ve heard of Lyme disease before, you probably associate it with ticks.
+That’s because the bacteria that causes Lyme disease is often transferred to humans through tick bites.
+It’s found throughout the world and in the U.S. alone, it is estimated that more than 300,000 people are diagnosed with Lyme disease each year.

 Lyme disease is often called “the great imitator,” because its symptoms can mimic many other diseases, and it can be very difficult to diagnose.
 Patients are often misdiagnosed with chronic fatigue syndrome, fibromyalgia, multiple sclerosis, and even depression.